leinadalrus/genobee/README.md

 - A: WASM Pack generated.

-> Q: There is a game within this supposed "Webby" RPC.
+> Q: There is a game within this supposed "Webby" (automated) build system.
 Why is that?

 - A: The SDL2 game is meant for integration testing.
 Heck, it may turn into a full-fledged game!
 Maybe ... ?